shubhamtawde/shubhamtawde/README.md

   <a href="https://www.hackerrank.com/shubham_tawde"><img src="https://img.shields.io/badge/-Hackerrank-2EC866?style=for-the-badge&logo=HackerRank&logoColor=white" /></a>
 </p>

 ### I'm a passionate programmer and graduated in B.Tech from K. J. Somaiya College of Engineering.
-Currently working as an Associate Consultant at Oracle Financial Services Software Ltd.
+Previously worked at Oracle Financial Services Software Ltd. as an Associate Consultant.
+Currently pursuing my Master of Science in Information Systems at Northeastern University (Fall 2022)
 - 👋 Hi, I’m @shubhamtawde
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying Masters in Information Systems at Northeastern University

 <!---
 shubhamtawde/shubhamtawde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.